dcerisano/karai/README.md

 - Used Altirra Emulator for development with real 8K Atari 400 for testing.

 ## TODO
-- Port BASH scripts to MSDOS batch
+- Port BASH scripts to MSDOS
 - SIO to WebUSB (eg. web-based 810 drive)